 VTA is known for its mesolimbic projections, such as NAc and the medial prefrontal cortex (mPFC) [4].
-To further define the anatomical feature of the VTA-vHPC projection with these pathways, we injected FG, AAV2/R-hSyn-mCherry, and AAV2/R-hSyn-EGFP into the vHPC, mPFC, and NAc, respectively, of normal C57BL/6J mice (Figure S2A-D).
-We found that mCherry positive neurons targeting the mPFC tended to aggregate in the rostral and middle segments of the VTA, with both medially and laterally located features (Figure S2E-I).
+To further define the anatomical feature of the VTA-vHPC projection with these pathways, we injected FG, retrograde AAV expressing red fluorescent protein (AAV2/R-hSyn-mCherry) or enhanced green fluorescent protein (AAV2/R-hSyn-EGFP) into the vHPC, mPFC, and NAc, respectively, of normal C57BL/6J mice (Figure S2A-D).
+We found that mCherry-positive neurons targeting the mPFC tended to aggregate in the rostral and middle segments of the VTA, with both medially and laterally located features (Figure S2E-I).
 Comparatively, EGFP-positive neurons innervating the NAc were robustly distributed along most segments of the VTA (Figure S2E-I).
-Interestingly, many mCherry and EGFP double-labeled neurons were observed, which accounted for $60.2\% \pm 3.99\%$ of mCherry-labeled neurons and $5.9\% \pm 1.04\%$ of EGFP-labeled neurons.
+Interestingly, many mCherry and EGFP double-labeled neurons were observed, which accounted for 60.2% ± 3.99% of mCherry-labeled neurons and 5.9% ± 1.04% of EGFP-labeled neurons.
 By contrast, we seldom detected FG and virus co-labeled neurons in the VTA.
 These results demonstrated that most of the vHPC-projecting VTA neurons appear not to send collaterals to the mPFC and NAc, thus may representing a unique cellular population thus far known.